groumache/latex-notes/README.md

 # Grégoire Roumache's latex notes

-Those are my personnal notes in latex taken over the years.
+Those are my personal notes in latex taken over the years.
 Often shared with other students.
 Written in either French or English.

-> **Note**: I also added markdown notes and a python script to delete unused images .
+> **Note**: I also added markdown notes and a python script to delete unused images.

 ## Notes from when I was in Civil Engineering